mickeyboxell/oci-service-operator/docs/installation.md

 ### Install OLM

-Install the OLM from the operator-sdk, you can use the following command:
+Install OLM from the operator-sdk using the following command:
 ```bash
 $ operator-sdk olm install
 ...